jdx/mise/getting-started.md

 this step entirely.
 If you skip it, then tools like `npm` and `node` will not be in PATH.
 You'll need to prefix commands with `mise exec` or run tasks with `mise run` in order to use tools managed with mise.

 Make sure you restart your shell session after modifying your rc file in order for it to take effect.
+Also note that this uses `~/.local/bin/mise` as the binary location since that's what https://mise.run uses by default.
+If you've installed mise by some other means it may be on PATH or somewhere different.

 ::: code-group
 ```sh [bash]